eeshvardasikcm/insight-for-good-platform-adk/process/insights_good_platform_ui_screenshots.md

-You're absolutely right to prioritize a truly minimal yet extensible core for your MVP submission, especially within hackathon constraints.
-A text box for interaction can be the bedrock for demonstrating functionality and future growth.

-Let's refine the UI plan to embrace this "text box first" approach, ensuring clear interaction for the judges while retaining the crucial concept of extensibility.

----

 # Insights for Good Platform - Initial UI Plan: Minimal MVP with Extensible Text Interaction

 ### Goal: Achieving MVP and a Runnable Submission by the Deadline with Extensible Text Input